 We sometimes offer a mini-course on Constructing a CGE database (often just after the Practical GE Course).

-The 2017 dynamic CGE (USAGE) course will be held 19-23 June 2017 at the USITC offices in Washington DC.
+The dynamic CGE (USAGE) course was held June 2018 at the USITC offices in Washington DC.
 The course presents dynamic general equilibrium modelling as a practical tool for forecasting and policy analysis.
-It will cover theory, computation, application and result interpretation.
-Participants will use an aggregated version of the USAGE model of the U.S. economy.
+It covers theory, computation, application and result interpretation.
+Participants use an aggregated version of the USAGE model of the U.S. economy.
 USAGE is a 500-sector dynamic model developed by the Centre of Policy Studies (CoPS) in collaboration with the U.S. International Trade Commission (ITC).
+More details here.

-Dynamic CGE course with the ChinaGEM model, was last held 16-20 December 2015, Beijing.
+A dynamic CGE course with the ChinaGEM model, was held in December 2015 at Beijing.

 The VURM course (see below) also features a dynamic model.